Heather A Busse

 - Consistency to “Style Sheet”

 - This edit focuses on requirements in nonfiction or business writing and usually follows a requirements guide or checklist.
-This edit includes focusing presentation on:
+I perform these tasks:

 - Fix introduction and conclusion